DrDecagon/JoustMania/README.md

 Support and funding
 --------------------------
-If you love this game, you can support its development by helping out with the original authors patreon here: https://www.patreon.com/adangert
+If you love this game, you can support its development by helping out with the original author's patreon here: https://www.patreon.com/adangert